 Dr Matteo Fuoli

 I am a lecturer in corpus-based discourse analysis.
-My research focuses on two main areas: corporate discourse and evaluative language.
+My research focuses on two main areas: business discourse and evaluative language.

 - PhD in English Language and Linguistics, Lund University, Sweden, 2017